 - The startup can become a normal cash-generating company!
 A startup can decide not to be acquired or have an IPO.
 Of course, these two options lead to a direct return for the investors.
 However, if the startup is profitable it can use its own money to grow and can decide to pay out any remaining profit as dividend to investors.
 This will not create an immediate high return, like selling the shares would, but it can lead to nice a stable yearly income for the investors.
 In the long-term, this can actually work out better for everyone.

 Let us imagine we have been through all of the phases and the startup has exited successfully, leaving you, the investor, an X amount richer than when you started.
 This is not the time to buy a house on an exotic tropical island, it’s the time to start all over again!
 Startup investing is something you can learn from only through experience, not textbooks.
-I always advocate that investors need to diversify their portfolio between 5 to 10 startups – or as many as your minds can handle!
+I always advocate that investors need to diversify their portfolio between 5 and 10 startups – or as many as your minds can handle!
 Most startups will fail, but investors need to count on the 1 to 3 that will generate a return greater than 10X the initial investment.
 When you are starting out, it is wise to invest smaller amounts until you gain valuable experience.

 When you have finally exited from some of your investments: maybe it’s time to review new startups seeking funding.
 In doing so you not only increase the chance of becoming a better startup investor, but you also contribute to the health and success of the whole startup scene… and it’s good fun.